-The Kidneys do very tough job, healthy kidneys filter about a half cup of blood every minute, removing wastes and extra water to make urine.
+The Kidneys do a very tough job, healthy kidneys filter about a half cup of blood every minute, removing wastes and extra water to make urine.

 - Regulation of extracellular fluid volume.